Implement Full-Text Search over a GraphQL API in Atlas

 The GraphQL API for our collection should work as of now.
 You can test it with GraphiQL from the “GraphQL” tab or using your GraphQL client of choice.

-From the “GraphQL" tab of the Realm dashboard, click the “Custom Resolvers” sub-tab.
+From the “GraphQL" tab of the App Services dashboard, click the “Custom Resolvers” sub-tab.
 Click the “Add a Custom Resolver” button to be brought to a configuration screen.

 - GraphQL Field Name